AGRINFO AGRINFO logo

 Summary

-The European Union (EU) and Moldova have reached agreement on expanding their trade relations – a Deep and Comprehensive Free Trade Area (DCFTA) – under EU Moldova Association Agreement.
-This will provide greater access for Moldova to the EU market for certain fruits, grape juice, and garlic.
+The European Union (EU) and Moldova have reached agreement on expanding their trade relations – a Deep and Comprehensive Free Trade Area (DCFTA) – under the EU Moldova Association Agreement.
+This provides greater access for Moldova to the EU market for certain fruits, grape juice, and garlic.
 Moldova agrees to align its national rules on pesticides with EU rules by the end of 2027.
 The Agreement includes a safeguard clause that allows the EU to reintroduce import tariffs if imports cause social or economic disruption in the EU.

 Update

-The European Union (EU) and Moldova have reached agreement on expanding their trade relations – a Deep and Comprehensive Free Trade Area (DCFTA) – under EU Moldova Association Agreement.
-This will provide greater access for Moldova to the EU market for certain fruits, grape juice, and garlic.
+The European Union (EU) and Moldova have reached agreement on expanding their trade relations – a Deep and Comprehensive Free Trade Area (DCFTA) – under the EU Moldova Association Agreement.
+This provides greater access for Moldova to the EU market for certain fruits, grape juice, and garlic.
 Moldova agrees to align its national rules on pesticides with EU rules by the end of 2027.
 The Agreement includes a safeguard clause that allows the EU to reintroduce import tariffs if imports cause social or economic disruption in the EU.

 Impacted Products